anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R2D12 2020-11-28
+Shoppint cart REST API.
+Added more endpoints, tests, and middleware.
+Had to learn how to user Joi because hapi/joi has been deprecated.
+So there was a lot of debugging and so on.
+Specifically got basic authentication and authorization working now.

 ### R2D11 2020-11-27
 Shopping cart REST API.
 Worked on the user register and auth routes, controls and models.
 Focussing on one route at a time, and once I've done all the middleware and schema definitions and validations for one, the rest should fit into that structure easily.